eloylp/decentra-chat/PAPER.md

 Nowadays internet communications are completely centralized.
 This centralization its not only technical, but organizational.
 Big companies own all the data.
 Their algorithms prioritize arbitrary information in favour of their own _interests_.
 Its time to create a fully open source proposal to address this problem by omitting all centralized entities.

 DC would work in a variety of conditions.
 Its not assumed the internet will be there for us.
-We can think on Ethernet networks.
-Even p2p Bluetooth.
+We can think on Ethernet networks, even p2p Bluetooth.
 Multiple communication mediums should be taken into account as possible alternative transports.
+DC should develop the proper code infrastructure in order to allow the extension of such transports by the community.

-It could make use other protocols to extend the peer discovery protocols to the entire internet.
+It could make use other protocols to extend the peer discovery operation to the entire internet.

 DC would make use of asymmetric cryptography for authentication, non repudiation and encryption of messages.
 [Hybrid encryption](https://en.wikipedia.org/wiki/Hybrid_cryptosystem) modes will be encouraged for performance reasons.